Share your story

 What if it rains?

-What if I'm using less water than the proposed schedule?
+What if I'm using less than the recommended watering schedule?

-If you're currently using less water than the proposed watering schedule (frequency and watering time combined), keep up the good work.
-There's no better way to assess your garden's watering requirements than to get out there and do some trials.
+If you’re using less water than recommended (frequency and watering time combined), keep up the good work.
+The best way to figure out what your garden needs is to get out there and do some trials.
+The schedule WaterRight Gardens recommends is our best estimate only.

-Cyclic watering uses pulses of water to wet the soil, with time between the pulses for the water to penetrate the soil.
+This method uses pulses of water to wet the soil.
+The time gaps between the pulses allow the water to penetrate the soil.
 This limits excessive pooling or run-off.
-Read the fact sheet on Irrigation Methods for more information.
+You therefore save money by using less water.
+See the Irrigation methods fact sheet for more information.